Northrop Open-Hole Test Fixture (NAI-1504C)

 Fig. 2: Partially assembled Northrop Open-Hole Compression Test Fixture.

-Northrop Open-Hole Compression test results have typically not been compared directly with Boeing Open-Hole Compression test fixture results since the specimen widths are different, even though a 0.25" diameter hole is standard for both test methods.
-However, Reference 3 compares results for Northrop specimens of both 1” and 1.5” widths with Boeing fixture results for both shear and end loading, these results suggesting that the two test methods do give comparable results.
+Northrop Open-Hole Compression test results have typically not been compared directly with Boeing Open-Hole Compression test fixture results since the specimen widths are different, even though a 0.25 in. diameter hole is standard for both test methods.
+However, Reference 3 compares results for Northrop specimens of both 1 in. and 1.5 in. widths with Boeing fixture results for both shear and end loading, these results suggesting that the two test methods do give comparable results.
 Another discussion can be found in Reference 4.

 Sources of Additional Information: